Davidostling/Computer-Science-Research-Methodology/README.md

 ## Research methodology in computer science

-This repository contains a series of homeworks and an essay that has greatly improved my scientific- and academic writing abilities in preparation for my master thesis.
+This repository contains a series of homeworks and an essay that have significantly enhanced my skills in scientific and academic writing in preparation for my master's thesis.
+Please feel free to review the materials.
-Feel free to have a look.